danielsimeone/danielsimeone.github.io/README.md

-# danielsimeone.github.io
-Halifax Crayon Project
+# The Halifax Crayon Project